Portfolio Simulation & Forecasting

 Validate decisions precisely based on feasibility, scenarios and prioritization

 Constant change requires a new form of portfolio management.
-A cumbersome and usually quarterly-based portfolio evaluation must become an agile, predictive and fast instrument that can support valid decision making within a very short space of time.
-In the context of agile scaling, this is often referred to as Lean Portfolio Management (LPM).
+A cumbersome and usually quarterly-based evaluation had to become an agile, anticipatory and fast instrument for valid decision making within a very short time.
+In the agile scaling context often referred to as Lean Portfolio Management (LPM).

 Portfolio Simulation & What If | Valkeen Consulting Infographs

-Anticipating the future: Simulation, scenario comparisons and strategic decision templates
+Looking to the future: simulation, scenario comparisons and strategic decision templates

 • What if we stop/postpone the project?